hafen/trelliscopejs/README.md

 ## Usage

 The examples below are minimal.
-Please see the package vignettes for more examples of what can be done.
+Please see the [package vignettes](https://hafen.github.io/trelliscopejs) for more.

-Also, see [here](http://hafen.github.io/trelliscopejs-demo/) for an example hosted live.
+Also, see [here](http://hafen.github.io/trelliscopejs-demo/housing) for an example hosted live.

 #### Simple usage with ggplot